The Pearl Review: Story, Cast, Rating & Final Verdict

 The total runtime of The Pearl is 86 minutes (1h 26m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.1/10, and global collection metrics, The Pearl stands as a successful venture for the creators.
-It remains an essential piece of the 1947 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.1/10, and global performance metrics, The Pearl is classified as a HIT.
+It remains an essential part of the 1947 cinematic calendar.

 Frequently Asked Questions